2004 North Carolina Senate election: District 8

 Incumbent Democrat R. C. Soles Jr. has represented the 8th district and its predecessors since 1977.

 District 9

-Incumbent Republican Minority Leader Patrick Ballantine had represented the 9th district and its predecessors since 1995.
-Ballantine ran for Governor and resigned his seat on April 20, 2004.
+Incumbent Republican Minority Leader Patrick J. Ballantine had represented the 9th district and its predecessors since 1995.
+Ballantine ran for governor and resigned his seat on April 20, 2004.
 Fellow Republican Woody White was appointed to replace him on May 5, 2004.
 White ran for re-election to a full term, but he lost re-election to Democrat Julia Boseman.

 District 10

 Incumbent Democrat Charles Albertson has represented the 10th district and its predecessors since 1993.

 District 11

-Incumbent Democrat A.B.
-Swindell has represented the 11th district and its predecessors since 2001.
+Incumbent Democrat A. B. Swindell has represented the 11th district and its predecessors since 2001.

 District 12

 Incumbent Republican Fred Smith has represented the 12th district since 2003.

 District 13

 Incumbent Democrat David Weinstein has represented the 13th district and its predecessors since 1997.

 District 14

 incumbent Democrat Vernon Malone has represented the 14th district since 2003.